 Some of my best friends in the world are Americans.
 I will come back – but when I share my thoughts I do it VERY frankly.
 You have to appreciate this.
 The cultural issue is that if an American complains about something they presumably hate it, but I’m just sharing my thoughts.
 Since my style is terribly blunt, you can indeed get the wrong impression that I “hate” Americans from this if you treat it as an American style complaint letter.

-I hope despite the frankness that you’ll welcome me when I do come back to visit, even if we both know I won’t be there to stay!
+I hope despite the frankness that you’ll welcome me when I do come back to visit!
 Of course there are many many other reasons I love America, but as you can see this post is long enough as it is!
 I can do much better by having some of you retrospectively look at your culture from a foreign perspective than I can by inflating your egos

 May the sea of comments, rants, retorts and insults… commence!